Greece 20th Century history

 Greece endured a succession of monarchies, a military rule, and brief democracies.
 In 1936, General Metaxas was appointed Prime Minister by King George II and inaugurated an oppressive fascist dictatorship.
 In October 28th, 1940, Metaxas was opposed to German and Italian domination and refused Mussolini’s demand to occupy the country during World War II.
 This day is celebrated as the Ohi Day in Greece.

 Greece fell to the Nazi troops in April 1941, which resulted to the mass destruction of ancient sites, large scale executions and the extermination of the largest part of the Jewish community who were residing in many Greek towns, such as Athens, Thessaloniki, and Rhodes.
 Resistance movements sprang up but they were divided between a royalist and communist movement.

 In October 1944, Greece was set free by the Germans but a couple of months later a civil war started between the royalist and communists.
 The royalist had great finance help from America in order to prevent a communist Greece.
 The American implemented the "Certificate of Political Reliability".
 This document declared that the holder didn’t have left-wing sympathies.
 It was somehow obligatory to have this certificate otherwise Greek people could not find any type of work.
 The war lasted until 1949 when the royalists claimed victory.

 The Military Junta

 Many social rebellions would take place during the seven years of the junta, from 1967 till 1974.
-The most important rebellion was the Polytechnic Uprise in November 17th, 1973, when university students had locked themselves in the Polytechnic School and were asking for the fall of junta.
+The most important rebellion was the Polytechnic Uprise on November 17th, 1973, when university students had locked themselves in the Polytechnic School and were asking for the fall of the junta.